jager47X/AI-RAG-FLOW-AI-Powered-Datawharehouse-System-/README.md

 - Summarization Prompt: Modify the prompt in summarizer.py to tailor the summarization output.
 - ingest.py: ingest_Australian_Legal_Corpus.py is the example of how to ingest data from JSONL to mongoDB.
 Each ingesting requires diffrent methods.
 - More Database: Modify client of mongodb to add more database.
+- Number of TOP_QUERY_RESULT: Each result takes around 1GB in RAM.
 ## 🚀 Future Improvements
 - Add More DataSet
 - Advanced Vector DBs: Experiment with specialized vector databases like Pinecone, Milvus, or Qdrant for even faster search performance.